FAQs

 Most accounts (excluding sole practitioner subscriptions) come with five user seats.
 If you have open seats, you may add users at no extra cost until you reach your capacity.
 To do this, go to My Organization > Add Subscriber and fill in all required information.
 If you are unsure if you have open seats, or would like to purchase additional seats, please contact support.

 Note: Anyone who receives the journalist queries is considered a "user" and counts toward your ProfNet user seat capacity.
-ProfNet Connect Experts (ie. anyone you create an Expert Profile for) do not receive the queries, and therefore do not count toward your user seat capacity; you may have unlimited Experts on your account.

 Category feeds can be swapped out at no extra cost; however, adding new query category feeds will incur a fee.
 Contact support for assistance and details.